Ashle3/JavaGuessTheNumber/README.md

 # Development Environment

-I used a Java Development Kit (JDK) to install Java onto my computer I used VSCode to write and edit my program.
+- I used a Java Development Kit (JDK) to install Java onto my computer.
+- I used VSCode to write and edit my program.
-I installed the VSCode extension, Extension Pack for Java, so that I could write Java in VSCode.
+- I installed the VSCode extension, Extension Pack for Java, so that I could write Java in VSCode.

 The programming language that I used was Java.
 The Java library I used was the util library.
 The util library allowed me to import the Random, Scanner, and ArrayList classes that I needed for my code.